vunhatminh/PGMExplainer/PGM_Graph/README.md

-# PGMExplainer for Graph classification
+# PGM-Explainer for Graph classification

 This the code generating PGM explanation for the MNIST graph classification task (demonstrated in the paper).